Carter scores career-high 4 goals, Penguins beat Sabres 8-4

 Jared McCann had a goal and two assists for Pittsburgh.
 Brian Dumoulin, Sidney Crosby and Kasperi Kapanen also scored/ Tristan Jarry overcame a sloppy start to finish with 19 saves as Pittsburgh moved two points ahead of Washington for the top spot in the East.
 The Capitals, however, have three games remaining.
 The Penguins have just one, their regular-season finale on Saturday against the Sabres.

-Drake Caggulia scored twice for Buffalo, and Tage Thompson and Jeff Skinner added goals.
+Drake Caggiula scored twice for Buffalo, and Tage Thompson and Jeff Skinner added goals.

 MAPLE LEAFS 5, CANADIENS 2